 (State-specific rates sourced from Sammamish Mortgage – National Average rates sourced from Zillow)

 Without a doubt, the biggest driver of interest rates is inflation.
 With that in mind, we continue to focus on inflation data and expectations going forward to gauge what we can expect to see interest rates in the coming months.
-Current inflation is running well above the Fed’s annual target of 2%, pushing the Fed’s hand to raise short-term rates to slow things down.
-While current numbers remain elevated, we expect a significant reduction in the inflation readings in the coming months as various factors moderate the pace of inflation.
+Current inflation is cooling and moving closer to the Fed’s target of 2%.
+While current inflation numbers would typically warrant a lower Fed Funds Rate, the Fed has indicated that it wants to see the impact of tariffs before moving on to additional rate cuts.

 Overall, it is difficult to predict what will happen with mortgage rates in the near term.
 With global economic turmoil, banking issues, inflation, and thus far a far more resilient economy than many expected, trying to predict rates from one day to the next to time a rate lock is almost impossible or at least requires luck.
 However, looking at a longer time horizon, it’s much easier to see that there is an excellent chance we could see rates move lower from current levels, providing an opportunity for recent and existing buyers to potentially refinance in the future.